 After boiling, strain the tea in a cup, and your ginger tea is ready.
 Drink this tea three times a day for three weeks minimum.

-There are many people out there who believe in tea tree oil for treating hearing loss and deafness.
-So mix the following ingredients and heat them together.
-Then put the mixture in your ear and stay still for five minutes.
-The ingredients are:
+Many people believe in tea tree oil for treating hearing loss.
+Mix the ingredients listed below and heat them.
+Then put the cooled mixture in your ear and stay still for five minutes.

 - 3 drops of tree oil